-An active chamber musician, Hessel co-founded three groups with his wife, Mai Tadokoro Hessel (percussion): The Spiral Staircase Duo, which debuted in Osaka, Japan, and Dallas, Texas in 2016, and the Maroon Trio and Oread Quartet, which performed around Kansas City in 2014-15.
+An active chamber musician, Hessel has co-founded several groups with his wife, Mai Tadokoro Hessel (percussion), including the Spiral Staircase Duo, which debuted in Osaka, Japan, and Dallas, Texas in 2016.
 Many of Hessel's works were composed for and premiered by these groups.
 Performance remains a primary musical outlet and the inspiration for many of his compositions.
+Hessel's compositions are passionately neo-romantic, both cerebral and emotional, and full of nuance, lyricism, and fluid harmonicism.

 Hessel’s works have been performed across the United States, as well as in Mexico, Belgium, England, France, Germany, Italy and Japan.
-He currently studies composition with Andrew May and holds a BM in Composition from Arizona State University, where he studied under Roshanne Etezady, Jody Rockmaker, Rodney Rogers, and James DeMars.
-At ASU, he also studied horn under John Ericson.
+He holds a Doctorate in Horn Performance from the University of North Texas, a Master's in Horn Performance from the University of Kansas, and Bachelor's in Composition from Arizona State University.
+His principal teachers in composition have been Andrew May, Forrest Pierce, Roshanne Etezady, Jody Rockmaker, Rodney Rodgers, James DeMars, Glenn Harckbarth, and Rodger Vaughan.
+His principal teachers in horn have been William Scharnberg, Paul Stevens, and John Ericson.

 Copyright 2019.
 Eric Hessel.
 All rights reserved.